United Russia: Party platform

 The United Russia party is also ideologically heterogeneous.
 It has a left, socially conservative "wing" and a right, liberal-conservative "wing".
 There is also a national-conservative group in the party.
 They are officially recognized parts of the party as debating clubs.
 These are the "liberal" club "November 4", the "social" club "Center for Social Conservative Policy", as well as the State Patriotic Club.
 In cultural and social affairs, United Russia has collaborated closely with the Russian Orthodox Church.
 Mark Woods provides specific examples of how the Church under Patriarch Kirill of Moscow has backed the expansion of Russian power into Crimea and eastern Ukraine.
 More broadly, The New York Times reported in September 2016 how that Church's policy prescriptions support the Kremlin's appeal to social conservatives:A fervent foe of homosexuality and any attempt to put individual rights above those of family, community or nation, the Russian Orthodox Church helps project Russia as the natural ally of all those who pine for a more secure, illiberal world free from the tradition-crushing rush of globalization, multiculturalism and women's and gay rights.

+In 2017, political scientists Anuradha M. Chenoy and Rajan Kumar described the party as centrist by Russian standards, and characterized its political agenda as follows:

+The United Russia Party supports state capitalism, soft nationalism and sovereign democracy.
+It campaigned for harsher actions against the recalcitrant governors and demanded centralisation of federal powers.
+In foreign policy, it promotes Eurasianism, closer alliance with China, countering the NATO and protecting Russian diaspora in the post-Soviet states.
+The Duma, dominated by the United Russia, swiftly ratified the inclusion of Crimea into Russia and endorsed the military intervention in Syria.

 On 21 October 2021, Putin, speaking at the plenary session of the Valdai Discussion Club, announced the principles of the ideology of "healthy conservatism" at the heart of Russia's approaches.
 According to Putin, a conservative approach does not mean "thoughtless guarding", fear of change and playing for hold or "locking in one's own shell."
 According to the president, moderate conservatism is a reliance on traditions, the preservation and growth of the population, a real assessment of oneself and others, the precise alignment of a system of priorities, the correlation of what is necessary and what is possible, the prudent formulation of goals, and the principled rejection of extremism as a way of action.